ballerina-attic/open-api-based-service/README.md

 ballerina openaapi gen-service <openApiFile> [-o <output directory name>] [-m <module name>]
 ```

-For our pet store service we need to run the following command from the `/guide` in sample root directory(location where you have the petstore.json file) to generate the Ballerina service from the OpenAPI definition
+Navigate to the `/guide` directory in the sample root directory (i.e., the location where you have the `petstore.json` file) and execute the below command.
+This generates the Ballerina service for the pet store service from the OpenAPI definition.

 ```bash
 $ ballerina openapi gen-service petstore.json -m petstore